 Farming is among the most hazardous industries in the United States.
 According to the U.S. Department of Labor, each year thousands of farm workers are injured and hundreds die in farming accidents.

 Farming machinery, particularly tractors, are the cause of most farming accidents.
-The leading cause of the tractor accidents occur when the tractor overturns.
+The leading cause of the tractor accidents occurs when the tractor overturns.

 Learn more about farming accidents.